-10 Employability Skills
+10 Skills to Get Employed

 Employability skills are soft skills that an individual can easily learn to become a good fit for a specific job or for an organisation.
 These skills can enable you to easily carry out daily tasks for the employer.
 Three pillars of employability skills are Knowledge, Skills and Attitude.
 To solve different situations at work, these assets can be utilised by your learners.